 - AudioEye Ally Implementation Process Infographic: Infographic of Phases

-Once a date is determined by the school, Finalsite will add the script to the website and the AudioEye team will activate the AudioEye script and launch your site into Phase 1.
+Once a date is determined by the school, Finalsite will add the script to the website and the AudioEye team will activate the AudioEye script and launch your site into Step 1.
 The AudioEye Ally toolbar will now be present on your site.
 From this point on, the remediation of your site will be addressed by the AudioEye Accessibility Engineer team.

 Frequently Asked Questions